USPS® Address Verification | Free Tools and Best Options

 The DPV Confirmation Indicator of “Y” is the response you most want since it means it is the most precise address for a delivery location offered by the USPS.

-A DPV Confirmation Indicator of “D” is almost as good since it indicates an address that is valid and shippable but also indicates that there may be a valid secondary address number (suites, apartments, units, etc.) missing from your entry.
+A DPV Confirmation Indicator of “D” is almost as good since it indicates an address is valid and shippable but also indicates there may be a valid secondary address number (suites, apartments, units, etc.) missing from your entry.

-The “D” indicator flags that the address may require manual review to confirm the address doesn't need an apartment, suite, or unit number.
-The “D” indicator has prevented many lost packages.
-Mailing to an address with DPV Confirmation Indicator “D” typically means that your mail gets to the lobby of a building rather than a particular apartment or suite.
+The “D” indicator flags the address may require manual review to confirm the address doesn't need an apartment, suite, or unit number.
+That little “D” indicator has prevented many a lost package.

-As noted in step 7 above, if you click the "⌄" icon, you can expand the results and get up to 14 additional metadata points.
+As noted in step 5 above, if you click the "⌄" icon, you can expand the results and get up to 14 additional metadata points.

 Delivery Point Validation